chriswright47/credit_card_processing/README.md

 	# 	display_session_summary
 	# end

-# At first I just stubbed out the command_prompt method with the corresponding
-# Keywords - i.e. interface.stub(:command_prompt) {"help"} but this led to an infinite
-# Loop which Rspec got stuck in.
-I then tried using threads to contain the run method
+At first I just stubbed out the command_prompt method with the corresponding keywords  I wanted to test- i.e. interface.stub(:command_prompt) {"help"} - but this led to an infinite loop which Rspec got stuck in.
+I then tried using threads to contain the run method i.e:
-# i.e:

 	# thread = Thread.new do
 	# interface.run.should.eq WELCOME_MESSAGE
 	# end
 	# thread.kill

-# But this did not work since the contents of the block would not actually run.
-# I then tried to take the contents of the thread block and add it to a variable in the
-# Scope of the Rspec test itself, which works great in irb, but not in rspec:
+But this did not work since the contents of the block would not actually run in Rspec.
+I then tried to take the contents of the thread’s block and add it to a variable in the scope of the Rspec test itself, which works great in irb, but not in rspec:
 	# tmp =""
 	# thread = Thread.new do
 	# tmp+= interface.run # I was going to have this return a string
 	# end
 	# thread.kill

-# I could not get tmp to update inside of the context of the thread block for some reason.
+I could not get tmp to update inside of the context of the thread block for some reason…

-# At this point I considered revising the run method itself to make it more testable.
+ At this point I considered revising the run method itself to make it more testable.
-# I weighed the pros and cons of not having an infinite loop or adding functionality
-# To the method that would allow me to make it more testable, but increase the
-# Complexity of the method.
-I really wanted to stick to my TDD approach so I decided
-# To refactor the method to work with Rspec at the cost of having another line of code:
+I weighed the pros and cons of not having an infinite loop and or adding functionality to the method that would allow me to make it more testable, but potentially increase the complexity of the method.
+I really wanted to stick to TDD and test everything so I decided to refactor the method to work with Rspec at the cost of having another line of code:

 	# break if finished

-# And an extra empty method that I could stub out to be true using Rspec:
+And an extra empty method that I could stub out to be true using Rspec, which would break out of the loop:

 	# def finished
 	# end

-I tried to write this in a very modular way, which is why there are redundant raise exception ... and checks in the runtime utils module.
-So that the credit card class could be used elsewhere if you wanted to.

-lastly when everything else was done I created the app.rb file so that the application could run, and then did some actual human testing ... which was helpful becaues it allowed me to improve the ui for a human

-and very last I took a list at the extra feature list
+When everything was done with the ApplicationInterface class I went back and refactored the RuntimeUtils module to be cleaner and have better public interfaces.
+When that was done I went ahead and created the app.rb file and ran the code for the first time.
+It worked as expected, but I decided to change around two of the error messages to be a little bit clearer.
+Actual human testing is just important as Rspec/Integration testing so I made sure to test out every possible situation by hand.

+When everything was done with that I went ahead and looked at my list of extra features I wanted:

-one was packagin it as a gem
+1. Package it as a gem for you
-the other was encrypting all of the data
+2. Encrypt the data using a gem like gibberish

+While both of these are important, I’ve got to get back to my other projects so they will have to be tabled for now.

+Best,
+Tyson